nodejs/node/deps/npm/doc/cli/ls.md

     └─┬ init-package-json@0.0.4
       └── promzard@0.1.5

-It will show print out extraneous, missing, and invalid packages.
+It will print out extraneous, missing, and invalid packages.

+If a project specifies git urls for dependencies these are shown in parentheses after the name@version to make it easier for users to recognize potential forks of a project.

 When run as `ll` or `la`, it shows extended information by default.